 4. Thermostat Malfunctions

-A faulty thermostat is one of the most common AC problems that can prevent your system from cooling the space.
-If the thermostat is not reading the temperature accurately or fails to send the correct signals to the AC, the system may short cycle, run continuously, or fail to turn on at all.
+A faulty thermostat is one of the most common AC problems that prevent your system from cooling the space.
+If the thermostat is not reading the temperature accurately or fails to send the correct signals to the AC, the system may short-cycle, run continuously, or fail to turn on at all.

 Common signs of a faulty thermostat include:

-• The air conditioner not responding to temperature adjustments
+• The air conditioner is not responding to temperature adjustments

 • Inconsistent temperatures throughout the home

-• The AC turning on and off too frequently
+• The AC is turning on and off too frequently

 5. Clogged Drain Lines

-Dirt, dust, mold, and algae can often accumulate in the drain line, creating blockages and preventing water from draining.
-This can lead to higher humidity levels, poor cooling performance, and even water damage.
+Dirt, dust, mold, and algae often accumulate in the drain line, creating blockages and preventing water from draining.
+This leads to higher humidity levels, poor cooling performance, and even water damage.

 To prevent clogged drain lines: